Mester-Oxdan/OXDAN-DRAGON-WEBSITE/README.md

 (About/Main info):

 Oxdan Praduction Website was created by Oxdan Praduction, there you can download 2 consoles Oxdan-Dragon-Python and Oxdan-Dragon-C. More details about consoles on this githubs Oxdan-Dragon-Python(https://github.com/Mester-Oxdan/Oxdan-Dragon-Python) and Oxdan-Dragon-C(https://github.com/Mester-Oxdan/Oxdan-Dragon-C).
+One of importent things this project don't need any spacial libraries you can download zip file or do git clone doesn't matter.

 Photos 2023: